bomoko/brainfuck_php/README.md

 Importantly, though, I think this would be a great pair-programming/code-retreat exercise.
 Will try expand this to be a TDD task/kata.

 Fun project though!

+Acknowledgement - example program `/example/hw.bf` is taken straight from the Wikipedia page.